rkt2spc/blog/src/data/posts/use-encrypted-dns/index.md

 ```

 - [Cloudflare] is currently one of the most popular Content Delivery Network (CDN) provider.
 They own the DNS resolver at [**1.1.1.1**](https://1.1.1.1)
-- [Quad9] they are reputable, secure, privacy focused DNS service provider based in Switzerland.
+- [Quad9] they are a reputable, security and privacy focused DNS service provider based in Switzerland.
 They own the DNS resolver at **9.9.9.9**
 - [Google] well... they are Google.
 They own the DNS resolvers at **8.8.8.8** and **8.8.4.4**

 ### Starting the proxy